marcduiker/marcduiker.github.io/_posts/2020-05-12-serverlessdays-amsterdam-post-mortem.md

 ### 7:00

 My day started at a reasonable time.
-I woke up at 7:00, took a shower, had some breakfast, and made *a lot of coffee*.
+I woke up at 7:00, took a shower, had some breakfast, and made *a lot of coffee* ☕.
 I also prepared some lunch, snacks, and fruits to take with me upstairs since I would spend my entire day in my home office in the attic.
+I did allow myself some bathroom breaks though.

 <img class="u-max-full-width" itemprop="image" src="{{ site.url }}/assets/2020/05/12/05-food.jpg" alt="Refreshments for during the day.">